 The AquaClear Fish Tank Filter is an excellent choice for those who have aquariums up to 110-gallon and need to keep up with their fish tank maintenance without too much effort on their part.

 It’s got excellent flow capability that will keep all your water moving nicely!
-This filter comes complete with everything you need, including a sponge-like foam used as mechanical filtration and activated carbon filters for chemical filtering.
+This filter comes complete with everything you need, including a sponge-like foam used for mechanical filtration and activated carbon filters for chemical filtering.
 In addition, the BioMax pieces are great at biological filtration.